jvincze84/jvincze84.github.io/docs/Get_Started_With_Portainer.md

 In some seconds you can access Ghost on `http://localhost:3001`.
 I can't imagine easier or faster way to try out something.

 !!! note
     The situation is more complicated, of coures, if you want to use external database, redis, etc in conjungtion with Ghost.
 But if you only want to test/try out Ghost it is the fastest way I think.

-In most cases you can find a really goot documentation about how to use a software with Docker. --> A lot of application have Dockerized version, but you can create own image, as well.
+In most cases you can find a really good documentation about how to use a software with Docker. --> A lot of application have Dockerized version, but you can create own image, as well.

 Docker can be useful even in a situation where you don't have root access to the system, but Docker engine is installed and you can access to it.